 US State Dept Travel Advisory

 The US Department of State currently recommends US citizens DO NOT TRAVEL to Iran due to the risk of kidnapping and the arbitrary arrest and detention of U.S. citizens.
-Consult its website via the link below for updates to travel advisories and statements on safety, security, local laws and special circumstances in this country.
+Exercise increased caution due to wrongful detentions.
+Consult its website via the link below for updates to travel advisories and statements on safety, security, local laws, and special circumstances in this country.

 US citizens should make sure their passport will not expire for at least 6 months after they enter the country even if they do not intend to stay that long.
 They should also make sure they have at least 1 blank page in their passport for any entry stamp and or visa that will be required.
 A visa is required.
 US citizens will need to get in touch with the country’s embassy or nearest consulate to obtain a visa prior to visiting the country.